-A step-by-step process to migrate G Suite IMAP mailboxes to Office 365 with manual method.
+A step-by-step process to migrate G Suite (previously Google Apps) IMAP mailboxes to Office 365 with manual method.

 Microsoft Office 365’s robust email infrastructure is professional, secure, and reliable.
 Even if your mailboxes are operating well on other email systems, you might have considered to migrate to Office 365 at some point.
 Especially in the corporate world, Office 365 (Outlook) is a go-to product for business productivity.
 New companies usually start with Gmail as their primary email system.
 With business growth, they migrate to Office 365 after their requirements start getting more complex.